 The Mint Museum Uptown is home to the internationally renowned craft and design collection.
 With its cutting-edge displays and inspiring pieces, it’s a must-see.
-The Mint Museum Randolph is the original branch and known as the first art museum in North Carolina.
-The Randolph location offers art in the form of lectures and performances.
-You’ll also encounter intimate galleries to engage with.
+The Mint Museum Randolph is the original branch and was the first art museum in North Carolina.
+The Randolph location offers art in the form of lectures, programs, and performances.
+You’ll also encounter intimate galleries to engage with at this prestigious institution.

 The entry fee will give you access to both the Mint Museum Uptown and Mint Museum Randolph for two days in a row.

 Charlotte Museum of History